OWASP/AppSec-Israel-2017/WIA.md

 ## Women In AppSec - Ladies-only Evening event!

-This special session, open for women only, will take place after the [Training Day](Training) on Tuesday, October 17th.
+This special mentoring and career advice event, for female & female-identifying attendees only, will take place after the [Training Day](Training) on Tuesday, October 17th.
 We expect the event to start at 17:30, and last for 2-3 hours.

 This event will be divided into two parts: